Debiased inference for a covariate-adjusted regression function: Additional results from numerical studies

-Figure~\ref{fig:bandwidth_distribution} displays densities of the bandwidth $h$ selected by the four procedures.
+Figure~\ref{fig:bandwidth_distribution} displays distributions of the bandwidth $h$ selected by the five procedures.
 We note that the bandwidth for the plug-in method is the same for the local linear and debiased estimators.
 The plug-in method generally selects larger bandwidths than the LOOCV methods.
 This explains the larger bias and smaller variance of the estimators based on the plug-in method.
 The distribution of $h$ for the LOOCV method that selects both $h$ and $b$ has the largest variance.
-Figure~\ref{fig:tau_distribution} shows the distribution of $\tau = h/b$ for the LOOCV method that selects both $h$ and $b$.
-The variance of the distribution is large, and the distribution appears to be multimodal.
-Surprisingly, the procedure is more likely to select larger $\tau$ as the sample size increases.
+Figure~\ref{fig:tau_distribution} shows the densities of $\tau = h/b$ for the LOOCV method that selects both $h$ and $b$.
+Surprisingly, the procedure seems to favor smaller $\tau$ than one.
 This explains the larger variance of the LOOCV method that selects both $h$ and $b$ relative to the LOOCV method that fixes $b = h$.